New FTX CEO says lax oversight, bad decisions caused failure

 FTX filed for bankruptcy protection on Nov.
 11, when the firm ran out of money after the cryptocurrency equivalent of a bank run.
 The collapse of crypto’s second-largest exchange has garnered worldwide attention, and prompted worries in the crypto industry that the pain could become widespread.
 Ray estimated that about $8 billion of customer funds are missing.

 Some customers in the Bahamas, where FTX was based, were able to recover some money, Ray said.
-That’s because the Bahamian government asked Bankman-Fried to let them get their money out of FTX while customers in other countries were blocked from doing so, Ray said.
+That’s because the Bahamian government and Bankman-Fried agreed to let them get their money out of FTX while customers in other countries were blocked from doing so, Ray said.

 Ray, who took over FTX on Nov.
 11, told the committee that the problems at FTX were a cumulation of months or even years of bad decisions and poor financial controls.